kdeldycke/awesome-iam/readme.md

 - [ZITADEL](https://github.com/zitadel/zitadel) - An Open-Source solution built with Go and Angular to manage all your systems, users and service accounts together with their roles and external identities.
 ZITADEL provides you with OIDC, OAuth 2.0, login & register flows, passwordless and MFA authentication.
 All this is built on top of eventsourcing in combination with CQRS to provide a great audit trail.

+- [a12n-server](https://github.com/curveball/a12n-server) - A simple authentication system which only implements the relevant parts of the OAuth2 standards.

 ### SAML

 Security Assertion Markup Language (SAML) 2.0 is a means to exchange authorization and authentication between services, like OAuth/OpenID protocols above.